Why store electricity?

 What is the efficiency of a TESS?

-The TESS-GRID devices will aim for the 57% electrical efficiency of advanced power stations, but will be colocated where possible with heat consumers, like greenhouse food producers or process industries, for CHP efficiencies of up to 80%.
+The TESS-GRID devices will aim for the 57% electrical efficiency of advanced power stations, and will be colocated where possible with heat consumers, such as greenhouse food producers or process industries, for CHP efficiencies of up to 90%.

-The prototype has achieved an electrical efficiency of 31% of the energy recovery device and over 80% CHP efficiency.
+The prototype built in 2016 has achieved an 80% CHP efficiency and electrical efficiency of 31% of the energy recovery device.

 How long can energy be stored?